 Academic dishonesty can take several forms, including, but not limited to cheating, plagiarism, copying another student's work, and submitting false documents.
+These examples of academic dishonesty apply to both individual and group assignments.

+Academic cheating is a serious act that violates academic integrity.
 Cheating includes, but is not limited to, such acts as:

-- Obtaining, distributing, or communicating examination materials prior to the scheduled examination without the consent of the teacher. - Providing information to another student during an examination. - Obtaining information from another student or any other person during an examination. - Using any material or equipment during an examination without consent of the instructor, or in a manner which is not authorized by the instructor. - Attempting to change answers after the examination has been submitted. - Unauthorized collaboration, or the use in whole or part of another student's work, on homework, lab reports, programming assignments, and any other course work which is completed outside of the classroom.
+- Obtaining, distributing, or communicating examination materials prior to the scheduled examination without the consent of the teacher; - Providing information to another student during an examination; - Obtaining information from another student or any other person during an examination; - Using any material or equipment during an examination without consent of the instructor, or in a manner which is not authorized by the instructor; - Attempting to change answers after the examination has been submitted;